(CNN) — Finland hosts two of the world's most powerful men when Donald Trump and Vladimir Putin meet on July 16 in Helsinki.

 Apocalyptica: Cello interpretations of Metallica hits.

-Notable groups include Apocalyptica (who came to prominence via all-cello covers of Metallica -- yes, they have actually performed with James Hetfield) and HIM (short for His Infernal Majesty -- having managed three top 20 albums in the US, they've just announced their final tour).
+Notable groups include Apocalyptica (who came to prominence via all-cello covers of Metallica -- yes, they have actually performed with James Hetfield) and HIM (short for His Infernal Majesty -- having managed three top 20 albums in the United States).

 Taking place at the old power plant site at Suvilahti, it bills itself as the "biggest metal music festival in the Nordic countries."